 Here are 9 reasons why a personal branding strategy is important:

 Are you looking for a new job?
 Do you want a promotion?
-A provable track record and a personal brand helps with this.
+A provable track record and a personal brand help with this.
 Even in personal life finding new friends, sports partners or other relationships – personal branding helps you with connecting and building trust.

 People connect to people.
 They do not connect to products or services.
 But connecting is a strong factor in business and business decisions.
 The better you are connected the more you as a person will gain – plus if you are promoting a product or service, your business will gain from your personal connections, too.
 It does not really matter if you look for personal or business partnerships, a personal brand gives a basis for new connections.